 The estimation of an aircraft cost function is based on the quadratic specification which applies to a given flight operated by airline f with a type a aircraft during period t on segment s.
-The T-100 dataset provides information on the number of passengers q{afst} transported on segment s by airlines f using aircraft type a during quarter t.
-However we only observe in the schedule P-5.1 the aggregate cost over all the segments served by airlines, namely where n{afst} denotes a number of departures.
-In order to estimate the parameter σ{afst} that enters the stability index at the segment level using the aggregate cost in (11), we express this parameter as
+The number of passengers q{afst} transported on segment s by airlines f using aircraft type a during quarter t is readily available in the T-100 dataset.